d2s/Documentation/_posts/2018-04-11-HowtoUseRsyncOSX.md

 - do single backup tasks, synchronize source and destination (backup)
 - do snapshot backups tasks, previous snapshots are saved to restore old or deleted files
 - do quick backups tasks, either single tasks or group of tasks, both synchronize and snapshot tasks
+- do backups utilizing predefined parameters to save changed or deleted files (by using rsync parameters, predefined parameter)
 - do batch tasks, both synchronize and snapshot tasks
 - adding new tasks by drag and drop (for local volumes)
 - tasks my be aborted at any time
 - choose other version of rsync in user configuration
 - user defined rsync parameters
   - the user can add parameters to rsync
-- predefined parameters to save backups of changed or deleted files (by using rsync parameters, predefined parameter)
 - manage backup tasks in profiles
 - either a full restore or restore of single files from remote storage
 - scheduling of backup tasks